Andrewf985/Klipper_Gcode_Cleanup/README.md

 # Klipper_Gcode_Cleanup
-Uses a cronjob to cleanup gcode.
+Uses a simple cronjob to cleanup gcode.
 Not aware of subfolders.

 On the klipper host:

+If you want to test to see results before running:

+  find ~/printer_data/gcodes -type f -name "*.gcode" -mtime +30

+Then manually find and delete:

+  find ~/printer_data/gcodes -type f -name "*.gcode" -mtime +30 -delete

 1. run crontab

   crontab -e